 In female mice treated for 2 weeks before mating and during gestation with 20 mg/kg/day (corresponding to AUC value of about 500 μg•h/L), neither effects on reproductive performance or fertility were seen.
 Based on AUC values, the systemic exposure was about 15-fold higher in animals than in humans.
 In male mice, a dose of 30 mg/kg/day did not induce any adverse effects on fertility.

-Pregnancy Category C. At oral doses of 20 mg/kg/day (approximately 14 times the human exposure), no anomalies or malformations were observed in mice.
+Tolterodine, administered at oral doses of 20 mg/kg/day (approximately 14 times the human exposure), showed no anomalies or malformations in mice.
 When given at doses of 30 to 40 mg/kg/day, tolterodine has been shown to be embryolethal, reduce fetal weight, and increase the incidence of fetal abnormalities (cleft palate, digital abnormalities, intra-abdominal hemorrhage, and various skeletal abnormalities, primarily reduced ossification) in mice.
 At these doses, the AUC values were about 20- to 25-fold higher than in humans.
 Rabbits treated subcutaneously at a dose of 0.8 mg/kg/day achieved an AUC of 100 μg•h/L, which is about 3-fold higher than that resulting from the human dose.
 This dose did not result in any embryotoxicity or teratogenicity.
 There are no studies of tolterodine in pregnant women.
 Therefore, DETROL should be used during pregnancy only if the potential benefit for the mother justifies the potential risk to the fetus.

 Tolterodine is excreted into the milk in mice.
 Offspring of female mice treated with tolterodine 20 mg/kg/day during the lactation period had slightly reduced body weight gain.
 The offspring regained the weight during the maturation phase.
 It is not known whether tolterodine is excreted in human milk; therefore, DETROL should not be administered during nursing.
 A decision should be made whether to discontinue nursing or to discontinue DETROL in nursing mothers.